astrapi69/file-worker/README.md

 [![Hits Of Code](https://hitsofcode.com/github/astrapi69/file-worker?branch=develop)](https://hitsofcode.com/github/astrapi69/file-worker/view?branch=develop)

 </div>

-Project that holds utility class for file operations.

 > Please support this project by simply putting a
 > Github <!-- Place this tag where you want the button to render. -->